SquidZero/SPEEDBOOTS-SUPER-FAST/README.md

-# SPEEDBOOTS-SUPER-FAST
+# SPEEDBOOTS SUPER FAST
-a silly mod for terraria
+is a silly mod for terraria

 The speed boots mod adds boots that make you feel like you just drank gfuel with mtn dew from a mountain